FilterVCF

 - minqualitymax=0

 - Ignore variants with lower max base quality.
-Filters based on the highest quality base supporting the variant.
+Filters on the highest quality base supporting the variant.
 Default: 0.

 - minedistmax=0